ABOUT ISU CREDIT UNION

 Through its history, a local, volunteer board of directors who are elected annually has led ISU Credit Union.
 As a not-for-profit organization, ISU Credit Union has always had a social mission and a definite sense of community.
 A member of several community and professional organizations, ISU Credit Union supports charitable concerns.

 In 1995, the credit union became Indiana State University's first “President's Merit Scholar” donor, providing a full, four-year scholarship to a selected incoming freshman.
 In 2008, ISU Credit Union began its own scholarship in the ISU Credit Union Scholarship Program.
-To date, the credit union has awarded $256,000 in scholarships to 16 college students.
+To date, the credit union has awarded $152,000 in scholarships to 22 college students through this program.

 Providing the best traditional and innovative services possible, the Indiana State University Federal Credit Union will continue to encourage “people helping people” in this financially competitive world.